Mutabal is a creamy charred eggplant dip that’s popular in Middle Eastern cuisine. Make this recipe today for a delicious snack or appetizer!

 A quick internet search comes up with about half a dozen other spellings for this dish, like mutabel and moutabel.
 These variations in spelling are simply based on the different languages and dialects spoken in the region.

-M’tabbal is the Palestinian version, but Mutubal is the true Syrian way to spell it.
+M’tabbal is the Palestinian version, but mutabal is the true Syrian way to spell it.
 No matter where it’s from, this eggplant spread is made with the same base of ingredients.

-However, much like the spelling differences, each mutubal recipe may also vary slightly depending on where it is being prepared.
+However, much like the spelling differences, each recipe for mutabbal may also vary slightly, depending on where it is being prepared.

 Difference between Baba Ganoush and Mutabal